 The playability is very reminiscent of Death Village for PS3, but above all the stainless Metal Slug, also for what concerns the use of weapons as disparate as they are original: from the mega punch with a leather glove, to the electrified stick, passing through rifles, kalashnikov , pistols, flamethrowers, and dulcis in fundo, a magnetic rifle that turns your opponents into human excrements.
 In addition, of course, to the classic exploding paraphernalia, made up of bombs, Molotov cocktails and so on and so forth.

 In Creepy Road you sometimes have to be careful not to rush over without realizing armed enemies to the teeth coming in the opposite direction.
 It would be necessary to have a rhythmic trend to be able to ascertain in time about who is going to arrive, especially in the presence of obstacles on the opposite side that stop you from escaping.
 As in Metal Slug, you also have the opportunity to shoot downwards, and upwards or to camp behind various types of obstacles, such as cars, harvest trucks or the classic garbage bins made in the USA.
-The most surprising thing about this title, besides the very rough / nonsense nature of everything around us (see the seagulls above which compared the Asylum to make art films) is the degree of pad involvement in the hand.
-In addition to the aforementioned graphic cut, the interactive elements of the stage and the average costly difficulty level for those who have a minimum of practicality with the aforementioned genre, contribute to making this title a small milestone among the indies, remaining within everyone's reach.
-The degree of difficulty brings him closer to a Cuphead than to a Rayman Legends to give you an example.
-Nevertheless, this title can be well matched to the list of modern platforms that reflect the great tradition of the genre (with the aforementioned title Ubisoft precisely, as a progenitor).
+The most surprising thing about this title, besides the very rough / nonsense nature of everything around us (see the seagulls above that Asylum makes arthouse films in comparison) is the degree of involvement pad to hand.
+In addition to the aforementioned graphic cut, the interactable elements of the stage and the average level of difficulty expensive for those who have a minimum of practicality with the aforementioned genre, contribute to making this title a small milestone among the indies, remaining within everyone's reach.
+The degree of difficulty, in fact, brings it closer to a Cuphead than to a Rayman Legends to give you an example.
+Despite this, this title can well be approached to the group of modern platforms that take up the great tradition of the genre (with the aforementioned Ubisoft title, precisely, as the progenitor).

-The physics of weapons sometimes leaves something to be desired, but from such a title nothing can be expected.
-Opposite speech instead for the elements of interaction with the stage, as far as possible given the nature of the game, such as: cars, farms, carts to inflate the balloons of the amusement park and everything that with a flame of ignition could explode.
-With the rear triggers and the triangle button the explosives are launched, with the front ones weapons are changed (graphically they could create a range of weapons available as a shooter but so be it!).
-The attack patterns of the enemies are on average predictable, but they increase in unpredictability with the increase of the difficulty level, except in the case in which the same have more levels available through which to walk or camper to put you in difficulty as, as it happens for example for the circus fire-breathing circus performers, even if taken individually they are not very difficult to defeat.
+The physics of weapons sometimes leaves something to be desired, but nothing more can be expected from such a title.
+The opposite is true for the elements of interaction with the stage, as far as possible given the nature of the game, such as: cars, farms, carts to inflate the balloons in the amusement park and everything that could explode with a trigger flame.
+With the rear triggers and the triangle button you launch the explosives, with the front ones you change the weapons (graphically they could create a range of weapons available as a shooter but so be it!).
+The attack patterns of the enemies are on average predictable, but they increase in unpredictability with the increasing level of difficulty, except in the case in which they have more levels available through which to walk or camp to put you in difficulty as, as happens for example for the fire-breathing circus of the stage at the circus, even if taken individually they are not very difficult to defeat.
 Finally, the end-of-level Bosses are well donefrom the point of view of characterization, but finding their Achilles heel is not at all difficult: just do a little practice and figure out where to hit to be able to get by without too many paturnias.